Computer Science- Bachelor of Science in Computer Science

 This program is accredited by the Computing Accreditation Commission of ABET http://www.abet.org.

 If you want to change the world and you like to think analytically and solve problems, enjoy mathematics, and are interested in working with computers and technology, consider a major in computer science.
 Innovations such as the Internet, smart phone apps, websites like Facebook, and online shopping all owe their foundations to developments in computer science.
 The computer science major at Miami provides you with a thorough understanding of the key principles and practices of computing as well as the mathematical and scientific principles that underpin them.
 You will study programming languages, algorithms, computer architecture, operating systems, and applications of computer science such as computer networks, computer security, computer games, and the ethical and social implications of computer technology.
-The U.S. Bureau of Labor job outlook for computer science graduates is excellent.
-Jobs are expected to grow 24% from 2008 to 2018, much faster than average for all occupations.
+The U.S. Bureau of Labor job outlook for computer science graduates is excellent and continues to increase.
 This employment growth is due to the demand for increasing efficiency in network technology, computing speeds, software performance, and embedded systems.
-The median annual earnings for computer specialists ranges from $74,000 to $105,000.
-According to the National Association of Colleges and Employers, starting offers for graduates with a bachelor’s degree in computer science averaged $61,407.
+The median annual earnings for computer specialists ranges from $75,000 to $125,000.
+According to the National Association of Colleges and Employers, starting offers for graduates with a bachelor’s degree in computer science average more than $67,000.

 Upon entering this program, you should have an interest in analytical thinking and problem solving, an aptitude for mathematics, and an interest in working with computers and technology.
 A high school background in computers is not necessary to major in computer science because the program includes introductory courses needed for the major.